arnor-sigurdsson/EIR/docs/api/sequence_models.rst

 Sequence Models
 ===============

-This page contains the list of external sequence models that can be used with EIR.
+This page contains the list of external sequence models that can be used with EIR, coming from the excellent `Transformers <https://huggingface.co/docs/transformers/index>`__ library.

 There are 3 ways to use these models: